 DoS and DDoS

 Some things are just like classical music — always relevant.
-Time passes by, and DDoS attacks are still effective and often used as a means of making the life of online retailers harder.
+Time passes by, and DDoS attacks are still effective and often used as a means of making the lives of online retailers harder.
 One of the reasons for such lasting popularity of DDoS attacks is the straightforward simplicity of this exploit.

-In 2021, the target sector of DDoS and DoS attacks was financing, which is tightly linked to ecommerce.
+In 2021, the target sector of DDoS and DoS attacks was financing, which is tightly linked to e-commerce.
 DoS attack unfolds in the following way.
 A third party finds network vulnerability or writes a small loop intended to request a website’s home page.
 The more requests of this type come to the server, the more it slows down and becomes unable to process real customer requests.
 For businesses accepting many credit card transactions per hour, this may result in financial losses.

 The more complex version of DoS is a DDoS attack, which stands for distributed denial of service.
-This is a coordinated security breach performed from multiple computers.
+This is a coordinated security breach performed by multiple computers.

 Usually, DooS attacks target one of the two aspects: OS bugs or network limitations.
 On the main computer, a penetrator installs a DooS software communicating the commands to other agent computers.
-These computers function as platforms for mini attacks.
+These computers function as platforms for mini-attacks.
 The victim website overloads and crashes because of the hundreds or even thousands of multiple requests to the server.
 Because of the overload, legitimate users are unable to access the needed services.

 Social Engineering Cyber Attacks